-Internet of Things (IoT), has given us a unique opportunity: witnessing to an industrial revolution (Industry 4.0) that has not happened with this complexity and rapidness before.
-Developments and future predictions are replacing instantly.
-Moments like this, requires constant follow up and implementation of the latest happenings.
+Internet of Things (IoT), has given us a unique opportunity: witnessing an industrial revolution (Industry 4.0) that has not happened with this complexity and rapidness before.
+Developments and future predictions are being replaced instantly.
+Moments like this, require constant follow up and implementation of the latest happenings.
 IoT is changing our lives and business on a daily basis with great speed.
 The challenge is adapting to this great speed while not breaking the harmony with other applications or components.

 IoT represents another core area for us.
-How ANNEA is offering its next generation tailor made solutions are very much connected with IoT.
-As a result, our expertise in IoT is bringing ANNEA to an important position and important responsibilities.
+How ANNEA is offering its next generation tailor made solutions is very much connected to this sphere.
+As a result, our expertise in IoT is bringing ANNEA to an important position with important responsibilities.

-In this article, you will find a wide range explanation of IoT and the unique aspects of ANNEA offering its expertise services through IoT.
+In this article, you will find a wide range explanation of IoT and the unique aspects of how ANNEA offers its expertise services through this system.
 Let’s start with the basics.

 What is Internet of Things (IoT)?

-Internet of Things (IoT), stands for the concept of connectivity and information and data exchange between smart devices and systems through the internet that are equipped with sensors and software.
-The connectivity and information and data exchange can be done autonomous.
+It stands for the concept of connectivity and information and data exchange between smart devices and systems through the internet that are equipped with sensors and software.
+The connectivity and information and data exchange can be done autonomously.
 Simple explanation: communication and interaction of smart devices between each other while belonging to a single system.

 What is Industrial Internet of Things (IIoT)?